haskellweekly/haskellweekly/data/newsletter/issue-204.markdown

   > I spent some time getting a working Haskell environment on OS X.

 - [The problem with adding functions to compact regions](https://www.well-typed.com/blog/2020/03/functions-in-compact-regions/) by Ömer Sinan Ağacan
-  > The question why functions cannot be added to compact regions often comes up in GHC’s IRC channel, and because I don’t work on or with compact regions, every time I see the question I try to remember the reason for why functions can’t be moved to a compact region, often coming up with incorrect answers on the way.
+  > The question why functions cannot be added to compact regions often comes up in GHC's IRC channel, and because I don't work on or with compact regions, every time I see the question I try to remember the reason for why functions can't be moved to a compact region, often coming up with incorrect answers on the way.

 - [Setting up Ghcide in Ubuntu with Nixpkgs](https://gvolpe.github.io/blog/setting-up-ghcide-nixpkgs-ubuntu/) by Gabriel Volpe
   > This is the reason why I am writing this blog post.
 Aim at those who use Nixpkgs like me, in a different distro other than NixOS.